yahayuta/droid_dicex/README.md

 1. Check the [Issues](https://github.com/yourusername/droid_dicex/issues) page
 2. Create a new issue with detailed description
-3. Include device information and Android version
+3. Include device information and platform version

 ---